3mcd/javelin/docs/ecs.md

 The ECS also provides the following filters

-- `committed` ignores "ephemeral" entities, i.e. entities that were created or destroyed last tick
+- `committed` ignores entities that were created or destroyed last tick.
-- `created` detects newly created entities
+- `created` detects newly created entities.
-- `destroyed` detects recently destroyed entities
+- `destroyed` detects recently destroyed entities.
-- `tag` isolates entities by tags, which are discussed below
+- `tag` isolates entities by tags, which are discussed below.

 ## Tagging

-Entities can be tagged with bit flags via the `world.addTag` method.
+Entities can be tagged with bit flags via `world.addTag`:

 ```js
 enum Tags {